 Request Mobile Website in Safari on iPhone/iPad Running iOS 13 or Later

 Tap on AA → Tap on Request Mobile Website.

 How to Switch to Mobile Version in Safari on iPhone or iPad

 Step #1.
-First off, launch Settings app on your iOS device.
+First off, launch the Settings app on your iOS device.

 Step #2.
 Now, tap on Safari.

 Step #3.
 Next, scroll down to the bottom and hit Advanced.

 Step #5.
 Tap on Edit at the top right corner.